Midnighter/Midnighter/README.md

 ## About Me

-I currently work at [Unseen Bio](https://unseenbio.com) where I build technology to provide deeper insights into your personal gut microbiome.
-That means, I want to predict how you can best **adjust your diet** to favour communities of bacteria that are **beneficial to your health**.

 As a bioinformatician, one of my guiding questions is, _"How can I use my knowledge of biological research and software development for the good of humanity?"_